 Ten point plan for a Green Industrial Revolution, Department for Energy Security and Net Zero, 2020 Type of document Policy paper Timescale - Overview Building back better, supporting green jobs, and accelerating our path to net zero.
-Key messages/ objectives Advancing offshore wind; Driving the growth of low carbon hydrogen; Delivering new and advanced nuclear power; Accelerating the shift to zero emission vehicles; Green public transport, cycling and walking; Jet zero and green ships; Greener buildings; Investing in carbon capture, usage and storage; Protecting our natural environment, Green finance and innovation.
+Marriage and a second Key messages/ Advancing offshore wind; Driving the growth of low carbon hydrogen; objectives Delivering new and advanced nuclear power; Accelerating the shift to zero emission vehicles; Green public transport, cycling and walking; Jet zero and green ships; Greener buildings; Investing in carbon capture, usage and storage; Protecting our natural environment, Green finance and innovation.
 Implications for the LPR For the Local Plan to support a move to greener technologies and contribute to meeting net zero by 2050.